- Patient Information:

 provider or get medical help right away if you develop:

 - reddening of your skin with blisters or peeling

 - Liver problems.
-Tell your health care provider if you
+Tell your healthcare provider if

 - yellowing of the skin or the whites of your eyes

 - flu-like symptoms

 - Chronic (lasting a long time) inflammation of the stomach lining (Atrophic Gastritis).
 Using VIMOVO for a long period of time may increase the risk of inflammation to your stomach lining.
 You may or may not have symptoms.
 Tell your doctor if you have stomach pain, nausea, vomiting, or weight loss.

 - Low magnesium levels in your body.
 This problem can be serious.
 Low magnesium can happen in some people who take a proton pump inhibitor medicine for at least 3 months.
 If low magnesium levels happen, it is usually after a year of treatment.
 You may or may not have symptoms of low magnesium.

 Tell your doctor right away if you have any of these symptoms:

 - spasm of the voice box